Vickers Medium Dragon: Design and development

 Lt-Colonel Philip Johnson of the Tank Design Department had been involved in tank development since 1918.
 Early designs after the war included the Medium Mark D, including variants such as an amphibious tank capable of 25 mph.
 Another of Johnson's designs was a 'Light Infantry Tank', also based on the Medium Mark D. Johnson visited India in 1922 to see for himself the sort of requirements needed for a tank for the North-West Frontier.
-The trip resulted in a 7-ton 'Tropical Tank', together with a 'supply' (ie load-carrying) variant.
+The trip resulted in a 7-ton 'Tropical Tank', together with a 'supply' (i.e. load-carrying) variant.

 The engine, an Armstrong Siddeley air-cooled petrol V-8 of 90 hp (67 kW) was installed at the front on the left, with radiator intakes/louvres in the front panel (which were reproduced in the Mark I Dragon).
 It had rear wheel drive, like the Medium Mark A Whippet and Vickers Medium Mark I and Vickers Medium Mark II tanks.

 The 9th (IX) Brigade Royal Field Artillery took delivery of the supply variant in August 1922: subsequently two more prototypes were built, named the Vickers Dragon Nos.
 1 & 2 Artillery Tractor (experimental).
 While the Light Infantry and Tropical Tanks used a novel tensioned wire rope suspension, the prototype Dragons had conventional coil suspension based on that of the Vickers Medium Mark I, with eleven small road wheels and six return rollers.
 This system was carried into production.

 Vickers began a limited production run in 1923, with the delivery of 18 Dragons Mark I, initially towing the Army's main field gun, the (84 mm) QF 18-pounder gun.

 During 1923-4 the first two field artillery brigades were completely mechanized.
 At the same time the Royal Tank Corps, which had been placed on a permanent footing in September 1923, acquired its first Vickers Medium Tanks.